 Use a humidifier and air filter

 Overly dry eyes can cause irritation and discomfort.
 One environmental factor that can cause severely dry eyes is air quality.
-In order to keep your eyes moist and clear — no matter where you live — cleaning the air in your home is key.
+Therefore, to keep your eyes moist and clear — no matter where you live — cleaning the air in your home is key.
 There are two ways to achieve cleaner air.
-The first is by using an air filter and changing it often and the second way is to use a humidifier, which will “add moisture to dry air.”
+The first is by using an air filter and changing it often.
+The second way is to use a humidifier, which will “add moisture to dry air.”

 Limit computer and TV time

 It’s almost inevitable to avoid excessively using a computer, television or cell phone, but there are temporary effects that can cause some discomfort.
 Fatigue, dry eyes, bad lighting, or how you sit in front of these screens can cause eyestrain.
 In other words, to help avoid these symptoms, be sure to limit your use of electronics with blue light screens.

 Put your eye care supplements where you can see them